 Why You Should Fill Out the FAFSA Every Year

-All experts unanimously advice all college students to fill out the FAFSA every year.
-This is regardless of whether or not you’re applying for merit scholarships.
-And regardless of whether or not your parents can afford to pay the fees from their savings.
+Your FAFSA application is only valid for one year.
+To receive any type of financial aid for every year you’re in college, you to fill out the FAFSA every year.
+Financial experts advise students to file the FAFSA every year regardless of whether or not they are applying for scholarships.
+And regardless of whether or not their parents can afford to pay the fees from their personal savings.

 These are just some of the reasons why filling the FAFSA every year is so important.

-You may have won a scholarship that helps cover the cost of tuition for the current year.
+- You may have won a scholarship that helps cover the cost of tuition for the current year.
 But most scholarships are not recurring.
 You have to apply again the next year.
 What if you don’t qualify the next year?
-If you haven’t applied for the FAFSA either, the only alternative would be to take expensive personal loans.
+If you haven’t applied for the FAFSA for that particular academic year, the only alternative would be to take expensive personal loans.